snt-arg/visual_sgraphs/README.md

 roslaunch orb_slam3_ros unilu_rgbd.launch 2>/dev/null
 ```

-[Note] As `voxblox` and `Visual S-Graphs` both need to access/modify TF data, it may become slow.
-So, in order to run it with less computation cost and avoid chunking the reconstructed map, you may need to run the rosbag file slower using `rosbag play [file] --clock -r 0.5`.
+[Note] As `voxblox` and `Visual S-Graphs` both need to access/modify `TF` data, it may become slow.
+So, in order to run it with less computation cost and avoid chunking the reconstructed map, you may need to:

+- Use the command `catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release` in `voxblox`'s workspace to build it in the release mode and run it again,
+- Run the rosbag file slower using `rosbag play [file] --clock -r 0.5`

 ## 💾 Data Collection